 But despite attempts by literary institutions to escape the economy of favors by, for example, relying on large committees, the economy of favors remains.
 This has a lot to do with the time-honored tradition of winners becoming judges.
 41 percent of prizewinning poets also serve as judges.
 And most who judge do so an average of six times.
 Once we began to understand the importance of judging, we realized that the Academy of American Poets plays an outsized role in this ecosystem.
 This surprised us.
 In the public discourse about literary prizes, the National Book Award and Pulitzer announcements often receive the most attention and speculation.
 The Poetry Foundation similarly looms large thanks to the prominence of Poetry and the organization’s engagement with younger writers.
 The Academy appears, by contrast, as a benign and somewhat stalwart literary institution whose presence is mostly unnoticed.
 But because the Chancellors are poet-judges who confer awards for many years (and are, in turn, rewarded by their peers) those associated with the Academy play a major role in determining who will become a heavy-hitting prize winner, and who will not.

 This power of selection is most instrumental in the twentieth century.
 At first, being a Chancellor of the Academy of American Poets was either a lifetime appointment or limited to two sets of twelve years.
 This meant that some poets served very long terms.
 Richard Wilbur was a Chancellor for 34 years, Daniel Hoffman for 25, and Stanley Kunitz for 26.
 Wilbur played a singular role in shaping mid-century understandings of excellent poetry.
-In 1999, after Viebahn’s open letter, six-year term limits were imposed but the limits did not change much.
-Six years is still a very long term: the fact that Pinsky, Phillips, and Glück all did tours of duty as Chancellors is the only reason that they have been able together to play a role in the rewarding of more than $4,500,000 to over a hundred of their peers.
+In 1999, after Viebahn’s open letter, six-year term limits were imposed.
+Six years is still a very long, and influential, term: the fact that Pinsky, Phillips, and Glück all did tours of duty as Chancellors is the only reason that they have been able together to play a role in the rewarding of more than $4,500,000 to over a hundred of their peers.
+Almost half of this prize money was distributed through awards administered by the Academy, the rest by seven other institutions.
 While it is typical for winners to transform into judges, there is an unusually large amount of overlap between the winners and the judges of Academy prizes.
 Roughly half of those who receive a major Academy prize eventually become Chancellors themselves.
 In the past, this network has awarded prizes to itself: Merwin was a Chancellor, for instance, when he won his Wallace Stevens Award.15 But more often, the Chancellors reward an individual poet right before that poet is called up to join their ranks, or a few years after they finish their time as a Chancellor.

 While the Chancellor system makes the Academy particularly influential, the organization’s particular cluster of prizes and fellowships should not be thought of in isolation.
 Different prizes are instrumental at different stages of writers’ careers.
 The Pulitzer, for instance, is often the starter prize for poets who go on to win multiple awards.
 The Academy tends to serve as a multiplier, as it is more likely to reward previous winners of other prizes.
-A full 80 percent of Poet Laureates have also been rewarded by the Academy.
+A full 80 percent of United States Poet Laureates have either received or judged a prize awarded by the Academy of American Poets.
 The National Book Award, though more of an industry prize created to increase the visibility and sales of midlist titles, still counts Academy awardees as 65 percent of its Poetry winners.
 Over half of the winners of the Bollingen and the Pulitzer have Academy associations.
 There are nine poets who have associations with all five awards: Glück, Charles Wright, Conrad Aiken, Howard Nemerov, Mona Van Duyn, Richard Eberhart, Wilbur, Kunitz, and Merwin.
 These nine won 78 prizes and were involved in awarding almost half the prizes (including 24 prizes to each other) for poetry from 1948-2015.
 Their demographics represent the prototypical twentieth century prize winner to an almost cartoonish degree: all are white, seven graduated from or attended an ivy league institution, and nearly half went to Harvard.

 For most of the twentieth century, the prize’s definitions of literary excellence included only white writers.
 This history is probably one of the reasons why such awards are still perceived as overwhelmingly white, although the racial diversity of prizewinners more or less begins to echo the racial demographics of the US as a whole in the 2000s (we do not see this as a baseline for what should be called excellent, but rather a descriptive metric).
 The reasons for this change are large, complicated, and interconnected, reflecting the shifting cultural terrain of the late 1960s and culminating in the so-called “culture wars” of the late 1980s.
 Literature played a major role in institutional debates about multiculturalism and this attention dramatically changed the canon of what is thought of as excellent American literature.
 At the same time, racially attentive literary institutions such as the Dark Room Collective, VONA, the Asian American Writers’ Workshop, Cave Canem, and Kundiman began to offer supportive programming and network-building opportunities for writers who identified as other than white.